Tips: How to Ship Greeting Cards via USPS Mail

 - You can purchase postage online.
 I started getting busier with my full time work and I didn’t have the time to go to the Post Office anymore.
 In the beginning I shipped First Class Letter, however, I felt with the rates by purchasing postage online it was worth it to me because of my current availability and schedule.

-- Packaging matters a lot to me and I personally like the look of kraft rigid mailers.
-They are very sturdy and I can breathe easy when I drop them off in my local blue bin down the street.
+- Packaging.
+I liked the durability and ease of kraft rigid mailers.
+They are sturdy and I can breathe easy when I drop them off in my local blue bin down the street.

 Here’s my thoughts on using First Class Letter:

 - Low costs.
 It’s cheaper for the buyer and might bring your [the seller] costs for packaging materials down.
-We all know we hate to pay for shipping especially when it comes to things that are already low priced (like greeting cards or stickers) and bringing up a single card to over $7 can be expensive to some.
+We all know we hate to pay for shipping especially when it comes to things that are already low priced (like greeting cards or stickers) and bringing up a single card to over $7 can be expensive.

 - You can use stamps!
-Purchasing First Class Letter postage is done by going to your local post office and waiting in line or using stamps, keep in mind it does not include a tracking number.
-In the beginning I had time to stop by the post office, but as my full time work picked up it took too much out of my day to walk over and wait in line.
-I also didn’t invest in a scale yet because I was just testing the waters, but if you have a scale on hand you can easily buy the right amount of stamps you need (they sell $1, $0.01/5/10 cent stamps, etc) and drop them in your local blue bin.
-I think stamps make packages feel a lot more personal.
+Purchasing First Class Letter postage by going to your local post office and waiting in line to ship OR using stamps.
+Keep in mind this does not include a tracking number.
+In the beginning I had time to stop by the post office, but as my full time work picked up it took too much out of my day.
+I also didn’t invest in a weigh scale yet because I was just testing the waters, but if you have a scale on hand you can easily buy the right amount of stamps you need (they sell $1, $0.01/5/10 cent stamps, etc) for the weight of your package (USPS calculator here) and drop them in your local blue bin.
+I think stamps make packages feel a lot more personal and nostalgic too.

-- I think it’s a good idea to back your mailer with a sheet of cardboard to avoid your cards or smaller prints from getting bent around the corners or in half in the mail (also, writing “do not bend” doesn’t guarantee anything).
-This adds a non-machinable $0.21 surcharge to the cost (meaning it can’t go through their regular sorting machines for letters and needs to be hand sorted because it’s rigid), but is a small price to pay.
-To save time finding cardboard around the house you could invest in letter size sheets of chipboard, which makes it easier to cut down to size with a paper cutter and looks more professional (you can also slip the chipboard into the back of your protective card sleeve).
-However, make sure to read #4.
+- For added protection, it might be a good idea to add a sheet of cardboard to avoid your cards or smaller prints from getting bent around the corners or in half in the mail (writing “do not bend” does not guarantee anything).
+This does add a non-machinable surcharge ($0.21, at time of writing) to the cost.
+Meaning, it can’t go through their regular sorting machines for letters and needs to be hand sorted because it’s rigid.
+You can up-cycle cardboard from your packages or you can buy Letter size sheets of chipboard (typically sold in packaging shops where you might also buy mailers/boxes), which makes it easier to cut down to size with a paper cutter and looks more professional.

 - Too rigid?
 Too thick?
-I’ve had good and bad experience with different post offices in my area (and I’ve read a lot of people’s varying experiences in Etsy forums), but because of the confusion around this issue your shipment might get looked at as a First Class Package because it is too rigid or too thick, and will get returned back to you even if you paid the extra non-machinable fee.
-The most frequent issues I’ve read where people had their shipment returned is that it was greater than 3/4″ thick or too rigid, confused?
-ME TOO.
-I’m still unsure of what works and what doesn’t, but from my experience I’ve chalked it up to sheer luck.
-Here’s a few articles I’ve read that might help: 1 2 3 4, and see size and weight restrictions here.
+When packing multiple cards in a order or a larger order I’ve had good and bad experience with different post offices in my area (and I’ve read people’s varying experiences in Etsy forums), but your shipment might be considered a First Class Package instead because it is too rigid or too thick, and will get returned back to you even if you paid the extra non-machinable fee.
+Here’s a few articles I’ve read that might help: 1 2 3 4, and see size and weight restrictions here. (see “Update 2019″ below)

-- I think this method works well for products that have lower costs to produce (i.e. 1-2 stickers packs) where you have a bit of cushion and can afford to eat the costs if it gets damaged in the mail and you plan on resending it to the buyer at no additional costs (this wouldn’t be all the time, just for those unique instances).
+- I think this method works well for products that have lower costs to produce (i.e. 1-2 stickers packs) where you have a bit of cushion and can afford to eat the costs if it gets damaged/lost in the mail and you can resend to the buyer at no additional costs (this wouldn’t be all the time, just for those unique instances).

-Conclusion: All in all, from my personal experiences with lost mail and having packages sent back to me, First Class Package has left me and my buyers with the least amount of headaches.
+All in all, from my personal experiences, First Class Package has left me and my buyers with the least amount of headaches.

 Products I Use For Shipping